-- We are subject to risks associated with the COVID-19 pandemic, which could have an adverse effect on our business, financial condition and results of operations. - Our reliance on one- to four- family residential mortgage lending and certain niche loan products could expose us to credit risks that may be different than would apply to a more diversified or traditional loan portfolio. - Our business and operations are concentrated in the New York metropolitan area, and we are sensitive to adverse changes in the local economy. - We are subject to the various risks associated with our banking business and operations, including, among others, credit, market, liquidity, interest rate and compliance risks, which may have an adverse effect on our business, financial condition and results of operations if we are unable to manage such risks. - SBA lending is an increasingly important part our business, and changes to the SBA programs, or the rules governing such programs, and our ability to qualify as a Preferred SBA lender, may adversely affect our profitability. - Our liquidity and capital needs, particularly given our growth strategy, may suffer if not managed effectively or if capital is not available on terms acceptable to us. - Our ability to continue to grow will diminish if we are unable to continue to make commercially attractive acquisitions, or if we are unable to realize the benefits of prior or future acquisitions in a reasonable timeframe. - We operate in a highly competitive market and face increasing competition from traditional and new financial services providers. - We are dependent on key personnel and the unexpected loss of their services, or if we are unable to attract new personnel as we execute our growth strategy, will adversely impact our financial condition. - We operate in a highly regulated industry, and the current regulatory framework and any future legislative and regulatory changes, may have an adverse effect on our business, financial condition and results of operations. - We are subject to risks associated with our dependency on our information technology and telecommunications systems and third-party servicers including exposures to systems failures, interruptions or breaches of security. - We do not anticipate paying cash dividends in the near future. - Anti-takeover provisions in our charter and under New York law could limit certain shareholder actions.
+- We are subject to risks associated with the COVID-19 pandemic, which could have an adverse effect on our business, financial condition and results of operations. - Our one- to four- family residential mortgage lending and certain niche loan products could expose us to credit risks that may be different than would apply to a more diversified or traditional loan portfolio. - Our business and operations are concentrated in the New York metropolitan area, and we are sensitive to adverse changes in the local economy. - We are subject to the various risks associated with our banking business and operations, including, among others, credit, market, liquidity, interest rate and compliance risks, which may have an adverse effect on our business, financial condition and results of operations if we are unable to manage such risks. - SBA and other government guaranteed lending is an increasingly important part of our business, and changes to the SBA programs, or the rules governing such programs or other government guaranteed lending programs, may adversely affect our profitability.
+In addition, we may incur greater risk on our SBA and other government guaranteed lending as we seek to expand our guaranteed lending activities outside of a primary market area. - Our liquidity and capital needs, particularly given our growth strategy, may suffer if not managed effectively or if capital is not available on terms acceptable to us. - Our ability to continue to grow will diminish if we are unable to continue to make commercially attractive acquisitions, or if we are unable to realize the benefits of prior or future acquisitions in a reasonable timeframe. - We operate in a highly competitive market and face increasing competition from traditional and new financial services providers. - We are dependent on key personnel and the unexpected loss of their services, or if we are unable to attract new personnel as we execute our growth strategy, will adversely impact our financial condition.

+- We operate in a highly regulated industry, and the current regulatory framework and any future legislative and regulatory changes, may have an adverse effect on our business, financial condition and results of operations. - We are subject to risks associated with our dependency on our information technology and telecommunications systems and third-party servicers including exposures to systems failures, interruptions or breaches of security. - Due to the limited public float and trading volume of our stock, our stock price may be volatile, which could result in substantial losses for investors. - Anti-takeover provisions in our charter and under New York law could limit certain shareholder actions.